Tool Kit for Rhetorical Analysis

 Ambiguity is the presence of two or more possible meanings in a single passage.

-Repetition of the last word of one line or clause to begin the next.
+Anadiplosis is the repetition of the last word or phrase of one line or clause to begin the next.

 An analogy is reasoning or arguing from parallel cases.

 Anaphora is a rhetorical term for the repetition of the same word or phrase at the beginning of successive clauses or verses.

 In rhetoric, anticipation is a general name for an argumentative strategy whereby a speaker or writer foresees and replies to objections.

 Anticlimax is an abrupt shift from a noble tone to a less exalted one--often for comic effect.